 2) The Nymph – Stage 2 –

-These larvae appear to be pale, white, and tiny exoskeletons.
+These larvae appear to be pale, white, and have tiny exoskeletons.
 These nymphs emerge with antennae and six functional legs.
 During this stage, the nymph develops by moulting, bypassing through instar stages as they mature.
 During moulting, the nymph termite removes their outer skin as they become very tight.
 The hormonal indicators decide which caste the nymph evolves into eventually.

-Later, the nymph termites come out bigger and developed.
+Later, the nymph termites come out bigger and more developed.
 Termites here undergo several instars before they reach sexual maturity.
 The number of instar stages varies, depending on the species of termites.

 3) The Adult – Stage 3 –

 When termites reach the adult stage, they form large colonies that are segregated by class or caste.
 The colonies include workers, reproductives and soldier termites.

 - Worker Termites: Most young termite insects develop into worker termites, which are considered the largest termite colony.
 They appear to be yellowish-white to creamy white in colour.
 Worker termites do not have eyes, or wings, and are larger than nymphs.
 In a few species, workers are the only termites who can feed independently.

 - Soldier Termites: The soldier termite comes after workers, as they are the second largest colony of termites.
 Soldier termites are able to defend themselves and mostly work towards guarding the nest.
 In soldier termites, the mouthparts are specially designed for defence purposes.
 In appearance, they have the most distinctive features.
 Soldier termites are sterile and blind.
-Soldier termites release a toxic substance through their nozzle when encountered with an enemy.
+Soldier termites release a toxic substance through their nozzle when encountered by an enemy.
 Soldier termites are considered to be the most active kind of termite.

 - Reproductive Alate: In termite colonies, king and queen termites are the only ones who can reproduce.
 Reproductive alates that appear to be golden to dark brown are also known as swarmers.
 While some alates are dark-brown, the other species of alates are reddish-brown.
 In size, alates are bigger than soldiers and workers.